Nyubu/inter-process-communication/README.md

    The user program cannot access system memory (exits with error message).

 ### Memory
-   It will consist of 2000 integer entries, 0-999 for the user program, 1000-1999 for system code.
+   It consists of 2000 integer entries, 0-999 for the user program, 1000-1999 for system code.
-   It will support two operations:
+   It supports two operations:
        read(address) -  returns the value at the address write(address, data) - writes the data to the address Memory will initialize itself by reading a program file.
-   Note that the memory is simply storage; it has no real logic beyond reading and writing.
+   Memory is simply storage that has no real logic beyond reading and writing.

    #### Timer
-   A timer will interrupt the processor after every X instructions, where X is a command-line parameter.
+   A timer interrupts the processor after every X instructions, where X is a command-line parameter.

    #### Interrupt processing
   There are two forms of interrupts:  the timer and a system call using the int instruction.
-  In both cases the CPU should enter kernel mode.
+  In both cases, the CPU enters kernel mode.
-  The stack pointer should be switched to the system stack.
+  The stack pointer is switched to the system stack.
-  SP and PC registers should be saved on the system stack.
+  SP and PC registers is saved on the system stack.
 (The handler may save additional registers).
-  A timer interrupt should cause execution at address 1000.
+  A timer interrupt causes execution at address 1000.
   The int instruction should cause execution at address 1500.
   The iret instruction returns from an interrupt.
-  Interrupts should be disabled during interrupt processing to avoid nested execution.
+  Interrupts are disabled during interrupt processing to avoid nested execution.
-  To make it easy, do not allow interrupts during system calls or vice versa.
+  Interrupts are not allowed during system calls or vice versa.

 ### Instruction set